dotnetprog/PCF-CanadaPost-AddressComplete/README.md

 ### Configuration options

 *   **API Key** - api key from your canada post account.
+*   **useProvinceCode** - fills the province or state field with code instead of name.
 *   **Country code** - Default country code to use to retrieve address suggestions as user types

 *   **Allow user to change country** - type "true" to enable this feature otherwise user cannot change the country.